DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - **Network flow** (NetFlow) NetFlow records contain an entry for every network communication session that took place on a network and can be compared to a list of known malicious hosts.
 It is routinely saved as a matter of normal activity.
 Cisco has developed a version of NetFlow called Flexible NetFlow (FNF), which can be combined with secure transmission methods.
 However, the specific built-in decryption capability for NetFlow data is generally referred to as **Encrypted Traffic Analytics (ETA)**.
 ETA is designed to provide visibility into network traffic, even when the traffic is encrypted.
     - 📚**Active monitoring (Synthetic monitoring)** uses emulated or recorded transactions to monitor for performance changes in response time, functionality, or other performance monitors. e.g Grafana, Zabbix, Selenium.
 It performs artificial transactions against a website to assess performance.
 Synthetic monitoring uses simulated or recorded traffic and thus can be used to proactively identify problems.
 Synthetic monitoring uses emulated or recorded transactions to monitor for performance changes in response time, functionality, or other performance monitors.
     - 📚**Passive monitoring** uses a span port or other method to copy traffic and monitor it in real time. e.g wireshark, PRTG, Cacti, ntoping, prometheus.
 Passive monitoring uses a network tap or other capture technology to allow monitoring of actual traffic to a system or application.
         - **Real user monitoring (RUM)** is a variant of passive monitoring where the monitoring tool reassembles the activity of individual users to track their interaction with a website.
 RUM records user interaction with an application or system to ensure performance and proper application behavior.
 RUM is often used as part of a predeployment process using the actual user interface.
+It is a passive monitoring technique records all user interaction with an application or website to ensure quality and performance?
         - Passive monitoring works only after issues have occurred because it requires actual traffic.
     - **Identity and access management (IAM)** systems combine lifecycle management and monitoring tools to ensure that identity and authorization are properly handled throughout an organization. e.g AD, DUO, OKTA.
 Identity and access management (IAM) systems can be configured to use appropriate workflows and to generate the logs and reports to tracks all changes to accounts through their lifecycle.